sebastian-li/LeetCodeWPython/README.md

 Here are some of my solutions to leetcode problems using Python 3.
 I will keep updating this folder in random order from time to time.

+Most of my solutions prioritize on faster calculation over saving memory space.
 Feel free to critique and talk about it with me!